msachi/facn5-mentor/week2/week2-notes.md

 -- event loop takes the first thing on the task queue and pushes it onto the stack, provided that the stack is empty

 4) Examples
--- defering execution with setTimeout
+-- deferring execution with setTimeout

 > setTimeout(cb, 0) defers execution until the stack is clear